-- Bake the Blondies: Preheat oven to 350 degrees F. Line an 8×8 inch baking pan with parchment paper, buttering tops of the parchment.
-Melt the butter in a small saucepan, cooking and stirring until the butter is just browned (be careful not to cook too long or it’ll burn).
+- Preheat oven to 350 degrees F. Line an 8x8-inch baking dish with parchment paper, buttering tops of the parchment.
+Melt the butter in a small saucepan, cooking and stirring until the butter is just browned (be careful not to cook too long or it'll burn).
 Pour butter into a large bowl and add brown sugar.
 Whisk until combined and butter is slightly cooled.
 Add in egg, vanilla and salt, mixing well to combine thoroughly.
 Gently fold in flour then chopped chocolate.
-Do not overmix.
+Do not over mix.
 Pour batter into prepared baking pan and bake for 22-25 minutes until golden brown.
-Allow to cool in pan for 15 minutes, then carefully lift out of pan and allow to cool completely on wire rack
+Allow to cool in pan for 15 minutes, then carefully lift out of pan and allow to cool completely on wire rack.

-- Make the Buttercream: In the bowl of a stand mixer with the paddle attachment affixed, combine the confectioner’s sugar, butter and heavy cream, mixing until light and fluffy, about 3-4 minutes.
-Turn the mixer off, add in the cooled salted caramel sauce (reserve a small amount to drizzle on top later) and stir to combine evenly
+- In the bowl of a stand mixer with the paddle attachment affixed, combine the powdered sugar, butter and heavy cream, mixing until light and fluffy, about 3-4 minutes.
+Turn the mixer off, add in the cooled salted caramel sauce (reserve a small amount to drizzle on top later) and stir to combine evenly.

-- Frost the blondies: Spread the buttercream evenly over the cooled blondies, then drizzle the reserved salted caramel over top.
+- Spread the buttercream evenly over the cooled blondies, then drizzle the reserved salted caramel over top.
 Cut into small squares and dive in!

 - You may have extra buttercream frosting.
 Eat it by the spoonful!
 Or put it in the fridge for another use